The Best Bucket List Idea in Every State

 Alabama: Attend a space camp for adults

-Harness your inner astronaut at the U.S. Space & Rocket Center in Huntsville, Alabama.
-This Smithsonian affiliate museum has an extensive collection of space artifacts, rockets, spacecrafts, and simulators.
-Want more?
-Sign up for their two-day Adult Space Academy.
-You’ll construct and launch model rockets, learn the history of spaceflight, and train in an astronaut simulator and 1/6th gravity chair (essentially a bounce chair that simulates a moon walk).
+Harness your inner astronaut at the U.S. Space & Rocket Center in Huntsville, one of Alabama’s hidden gems.
+This Smithsonian affiliate museum has an extensive collection of artifacts, rockets, spacecrafts and simulators.
+Still want more?
+Sign up for the center’s three-day Adult Space Academy to live out your out-of-this-world childhood fantasies.
+You’ll construct and launch model rockets, learn the history of spaceflight, participate in a ropes course and simulate a moon walk.

-Alaska: View the Northern Lights
+Alaska: View the northern lights

-If this isn’t one of your bucket list ideas already, we have a few questions for you.
-The aurora borealis is thought of by many to be the most stunning natural light show on Earth.
-The spectacle appears most frequently appear over Fairbanks and Anchorage, Alaska, in the winter months between September and early April.
-Go for a week-long trip to increase your chances of seeing them.
-Before you pack up for Alaska, make sure you follow this ultimate travel checklist.
+Aurora borealis may be the most stunning natural light show on earth.
+In the United States, the spectacle appears most frequently over Fairbanks and Anchorage, Alaska.
+Go for a weeklong trip to increase your chances of seeing it.
+But before you pack up for Alaska, make sure you follow this travel checklist.

 Arizona: Hike the Grand Canyon

 What would these bucket list ideas be without a trip to the Grand Canyon, one of the best places to visit in the USA?
 Head to the popular South Rim of the canyon for a quick visit and those famous photo opportunities.
 For now, check out these gorgeous photos of America’s national parks.

 Don’t miss: Visiting the more secluded North Rim of the Grand Canyon for a more involved, active trip.
 But be aware that full services are available only from May 15 through Oct.
 15.